 One: Keep the Garden Clear

 The presence of long grass and brush gives a rat ample opportunity to hide.
-Whereas rats are naturally cautious and skittish creatures, long grass and over-crowded conditions gives them confidence to venture across your garden and help themselves to your birdfeed.
+Rats are naturally cautious and skittish creatures so long grass and over-crowded conditions gives them confidence to venture across your garden and help themselves to your birdfeed.

 Two: Move Things Around